SEIDOAB-ADOP/ADOPM2_CodeExerciseAnswers/15_polymorphism/3-Exercise-copy-constructors.md

 ---

-### Exercise 7: Implement Shallow Copy Constructor (Version 1)
+### Exercise 7: Implement Reference Copy Constructor

-**Objective:** Create a copy constructor that performs a shallow copy of the Zoo.
+**Objective:** Create a copy constructor that performs a reference copy of the Zoo.

 **Task:**
-1. In the `Zoo` class, add a copy constructor with shallow copy behavior:
+1. In the `Zoo` class, add a copy constructor with reference copy behavior:
 ```csharp
 // Shallow copy constructor - shares the same list reference
 public Zoo(Zoo original)